jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/ACPI/patched_T440/README.md

 ### Off Folder

 - Hot Patches not currently needed or desired.
+Move ".aml" files that you wish to disable in here instead of deleting them incase you need them later on.